Living north of San Antonio, Texas, while commuting, I've noticed something has changed recently.

 Only a very few can afford not to care.
 The rest quietly do the math.

-These days, if you drive on I-10 North or 281 North, you'll notice many cars cruising at 65-70 mph.Cars that used to take off immediately at green lights now start off smoothly.
-Sudden accelerations and hard braking have decreased.
+These days, if you drive on I-10 North or 281 North, you'll notice many cars cruising at 65-70 mph.Cars that used to take off immediately when the light turned green now start off smoothly.
+Sudden acceleration and braking have decreased.

 The overall flow has slowed down a notch.
 This isn't an individual choice; it's a change in collective behavior.